BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 - **Cut cloud spend** by eliminating cross-zone traffic both within and across cluster boundaries;
 - **Improve system reliability** by distributing traffic to additional zones as the system comes under stress;
-- **Prevent failures before they happe** by quickly reacting to increases in latency before the system begins to fail.
+- **Prevent failures before they happen** by quickly reacting to increases in latency before the system begins to fail.
 - **Preserve zone affinity for cross-cluster calls**, allowing for cost reduction in multi-cluster environments.

 Like **Linkerd** itself, **HAZL** is designed to *"just work"*.
 It works without operator involvement, can be applied to any Kubernetes service that speaks **HTTP** / **gRPC** regardless of the number of endpoints or distribution of workloads and traffic load across zones, and in the majority of cases *requires no tuning or configuration*.